-According to the Office of the Fire Commissioner, under The Gas and Oil Burner Act and Regulation, permits are required to operate and connect a natural gas, propane, or an oil supply line to a construction heater.
+According to Inspection and Technical Services Manitoba, under the Gas and Oil Burner Act and Regulation, permits are required to operate and connect a natural gas, propane, or an oil supply line to a construction heater.
 A permit must be obtained prior to the connection of the supply line to the construction heater.
 The utility and/or the fuel supply company will verify that a valid permit has been obtained prior to connecting the fuel source to the construction heater.